AtanasM98/Hear-better-App/README.md

 # This project is a group project that I did in university.
 I have not created the entire project but have worked on it.
-# My contribution to it will be stated in comments and commits.
+# I have contributed in this project by creating the entire test process of the application, activity that generates an EQ setting, optimization on code and sound samples.

 # Hear Better